Thor-asgardian/Thor-asgardian/README.md

 - 👀 Writing and content creation are things that I am interested in.
 - 🌱 I am learning CSE right now.
 - 💞️ I would like to work with you on content creation or backend
-- 📫 How to contact me on Instagram: @bhuvanr2022 and @thor.writes
+- 📫 How to contact me on Instagram: @bhuvanr2022 and @thorasgardian2024